A-Blur/A-Blur/README.md

 ## Hi there 👋

--  I’m currently learning next.js
+-  I am currently leaning Node JS
 -  Will be working on many side-projects soon